 California Civil Code > Part 5.
 Common Interest Developments (Davis-Stirling Common Interest Development Act) > Chapter 6.
 Association Governance > Article 4.
 Member Election > Civil Code §5145.
 Civil Actions to Enforce Election Rights

-(a) A member of an association may bring a civil action for declaratory or equitable relief for a violation of this article by the association, including, but not limited to, injunctive relief, restitution, or a combination thereof, within one year of the date the cause of action accrues.
-Upon a finding that the election procedures of this article, or the adoption of and adherence to rules provided by Article 5 (commencing with Section 4340) of Chapter 3, were not followed, a court may void any results of the election.
+(a) A member of an association may bring a civil action for declaratory or equitable relief for a violation of this article by the association, including, but not limited to, injunctive relief, restitution, or a combination thereof, within one year of the date that the inspectors of elections notifies the board and membership of the election results or the cause of action accrues, whichever is later.
+If a member establishes, by a preponderance of the evidence, that the election procedures of this article, or the adoption of and adherence to rules provided by Article 5 (commencing with Section 4340) of Chapter 3, were not followed, a court shall void any results of the election unless the association establishes, by a preponderance of the evidence, that the association’s noncompliance with this article or the election operating rules did not affect the results of the election.
+The findings of the court shall be stated in writing as part of the record.